-As the filling makes up the majority of the fabric, it’s really important that it’s a high quality, natural fibre which is going to help regulate body temperature and promote safer sleep for babies.
+As the filling makes up the majority of the fabric, it’s really important that it’s a high-quality, natural fibre which is going to help regulate body temperature and promote safer sleep for babies.
 Synthetic fabrics such as polyester inside a duvet or sleeping bag are not breathable and can easily cause overheating and sweaty nights, while not keeping in the warmth on cooler evenings.
-For this reason, baby sleeping bags with polyester wadding will have a very small window of recommended room temperatures, and you’ll need to change the tog of your sleeping bag with every 2-3°C temperature change.
+For this reason, baby sleeping bags with polyester wadding will have a very small window of recommended room temperatures.
+You’ll need to change the tog of your sleeping bag with every 2-3°C temperature change.

-It’s really important to create a calm and relaxing environment in your child’s room.
-We always recommend keeping toys and distracting objections out of the bedroom, and keeping clutter to a minimum.
+It’s really important to create a calm and relaxing atmosphere in your child’s room.
+We always recommend keeping toys and distracting objects out of the bedroom and keeping clutter to a minimum.

 Keeping your child’s bedroom dark is really important.
 It enables the body to produce natural melatonin which will help children fall asleep and stay asleep for longer.
 With winter almost behind us and mornings getting lighter, make sure you’re blocking out the morning light because this will naturally stimulate the ‘awake’ mechanisms in your child’s body.

 Learn more about melatonin and how a dark environment will help babies sleep better in our guest blog, written by leading child sleep expert Susan Wallace, here: Why your baby should sleep in a dark room.